robotpy/robotpy-docs/install/commands.rst

 As of 2020, the command frameworks are distributed as separate packages.
 The legacy command framework is available in robotpy-commands-v1.

+.. note:: Only the legacy (v1) command framework is available for 2020.
+The
-.. note:: The new command framework is not yet available for RobotPy 2020.
+          new (v2) command framework is not yet available for RobotPy 2020.

 Setup (tests/simulator)
 -----------------------